kubernetes/website/docs/concepts/workloads/controllers/cron-jobs.md

 The `.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit` fields are optional.
 These fields specify how many completed and failed jobs should be kept.
-By default, they are set to 3 and 1 accordingly.
+By default, they are set to 3 and 1 respectively.
 Setting a limit to `0` corresponds to keeping none of the corresponding kind of jobs after they finish.